Snehalkmore/notes/Multithreading-Notes.md

 3. interrupted() - this method is used to check the state of thread wether it is interrupted or not.
 When thread is alive this method return true.

 4. sleep() - this method is used to BLOCK the thread for given interval of time.
 This method throws InterruptedException if the thread is interrupted while it is in sleep.
+This method releases lock over object

+5. wait() - wait method NOT releases the lock over object.
+Thread calls wait(), however, no other threads can access the lock until the thread wakes up or notified.

-5. yield() -  This method instructs the thread schedular to pass the CPU to other waiting thread if any
+6. yield() -  This method instructs the thread schedular to pass the CPU to other waiting thread if any

-6. Thread.currentThread() - returns a reference to the current thread.
+7. Thread.currentThread() - returns a reference to the current thread.

-7. setDaemon(true) : we can set thread as daemon thread.
+8. setDaemon(true) : we can set thread as daemon thread.

 ### States of Thread
 1. NEW - Thread is created but not yet started